VWbrewer/schedule_your_work/README.md

 ## Description
+This application is for scheduling your day.
+You are able to schedule be each hour during typical business hours.
+I made this to help me organize and plan my day, so that I am not over booked.
+I learned that there are lots of sources that can be used for api's.

 Provide a short description explaining the what, why, and how of your project.
 Use the following questions as a guide: